A Complete Guide to Angel Investors for Small Businesses and Startups

 Strategizing Team _ Angel Investor _ Robot Mascot

 An angel investor will be looking for a variety of things when considering whether to invest in a business.
-Key factors they consider include:
+If you want to know ‘what do angel investors look for in a startup?’, here are the key factors:

 1. The team